IREA-CNR-MI/SOSUploadObservations/README.md

 3) chmod a+x upload_observations.sh post.sos.sh

-4) Edit upload_observtion.sh to modify the directory where download the file XML and the URL of SOS where upload these files
+4) Edit upload_observation.sh to modify the directory where download the file XML and the URL of SOS where upload these files

+TASK SCHEDULING

+1) Move the folder SOSUploadObservations in /root

+2) Set crontab